An office scavenger hunt is the perfect team building activity that will be fun for the whole workplace.

 Spring is right around the corner, and with it comes chocolate bunnies and egg hunts.
 But why should the kids have all the fun?
-A corporate scavenger hunt is easy to set up and can range from a simple list of things you have around the office, to very elaborate and creative endeavors.
+An office scavenger hunt is easy to set up and can range from a simple list of things you have around the workplace, to very elaborate and creative endeavors.
 The person or team with the most points wins, making it a fun and creative team building activity!
-Here are seven simple tips for making your own DIY office team building scavenger hunt!
+Here are seven simple tips for making your own DIY office scavenger hunt!

 #1 The Longer, The Better

 Writing up a list is the hardest part of a team building scavenger hunt.
 It might be tempting to go easy and do a shorter list, but it’s more fun for the participants if they have more items to choose from.
 Consider giving list items different point values.
 Harder items, or items that might require being done outside the office, can be worth more points.
 Simpler items are more abundant, but worth fewer points.
 Themed lists can be fun, and help you generate ideas.

 #2 Set A Time

 The complexity of your scavenger hunt should be dictated by how long you plan to give your players to complete it.
 A simple team building scavenger hunt that you’re giving players two or three hours to complete should use things found in the office.
 However, if you spread your hunt out over a couple of days, you open up the option of more complex items which require players to participate outside of the office.

 #3 Team Up